Recommendation letters play an essential role during the graduate school application process.

 Whom to Ask for Recommendation Letters

-The main goal of a recommendation letter is to offer a comprehensive and positive evaluation of your ability to excel in graduate school.
+The main goal of a recommendation letter is to offer a comprehensive evaluation of your ability to excel in graduate school.
 That is why admissions committees prefer to see letters from professors and college advisers, rather than family members and friends.

 The most candid letters are typically written by people who are aware of your proven academic abilities—and those who can offer insights about your potential.